 Winter Brown Bag Lunch Series

 Enjoy your lunch hour engaged in an adult lecture series offered by the Reserve, featuring local presenters discussing a variety of issues relevant to the Great Bay Estuary, or history involving the Seacoast NH area.
-Brown Bag Lunches are free, open to the public, and held at noon on select Wednesdays during the winter season at the Hugh Gregg Coastal Conservation Center.
+Brown Bag Lunches are free, open to the public, and held at noon on select Wednesdays or Thursdays during the winter season at the Hugh Gregg Coastal Conservation Center.
 Registration is not required.
 Please bring along your lunch; drinks and dessert will be provided.
 Please see our Calendar of Events page for details.

 During late spring, summer and early fall, enjoy a guided walk of the Discovery Center's grounds, universally-accessible boardwalk, and surrounding spectacular natural beauty.
 Learn how rivers, streams, and small ecosystems such as vernal pools play a major role in the life cycles of many aquatic insects, amphibians, and other animals, or about the predator-prey relationships of the diverse wildlife that live in and around our marshes.
 Cultural history buffs are sure to enjoy our Special Collections Room, in which artifacts from many aspects of hunting, waterfowling, icefishing and more can be seen.
 A staff member or experienced volunteer educator will be your guide during this interactive interpretive experience.
 This program is designed for small groups (12 or less per guide) and is suitable for all ages.
 A 2-week advanced registration is required.
 Cost is $3 per child or adult.